 Patent Drawing Rules

 The USPTO gets several patent applications every year.
 Therefore, it has an extensive list of patent drawing rules.
 These rules help a patent examiner as well as an applicant.
 When you follow patent drawing rules, the chances of your patent application getting rejected may reduce.
 Moreover, the patent drawings or illustrations must show each feature of the invention as mentioned in the claims.
-The USPTO has defined three types of patents: Design, Plant, and Utility.
+Also, the USPTO has defined three types of patents: Design, Plant, and Utility.
 Here are the USPTO patent drawing rules.

 The Numbering of Sheets of Drawings and Views

 You need to number drawing sheets using Arabic numerals starting with 1.
-You should put the numbers used for numbering in the middle of the top of the sheets.
+So, you should put the numbers used for numbering in the middle of the top of the sheets.
 Moreover, the numbers used for numbering should be clear and understandable.
 Also, you need to give numbering to each drawing sheet in the following way – Page Number/Total Pages.

 For instance, you’re at the 10th drawing sheet, and the total number of drawing sheets is 15.
 Then, you need to mention 10/15 on the 10th drawing sheet.

 Moreover, you need to mention views with Arabic numerals too.
 Also, view numbers are independent of drawing sheet numbers.
-Moreover, you have to write “FIG” before view numbers.
+Moreover, you have to write “FIG” before viewing numbers.
 When there is a single view, needn’t write “FIG” and view number.

 You need to designate the parts of the invention with reference characters.
 Moreover, a part of an invention in different views should be mentioned with the same reference character.
 Also, the minimum height of the reference characters should be 0.32 cm.